 5.18.27 DL TX power adjustment for IAB

 DL TX Power Adjustment MAC CE is used by an IAB-node to indicate to its child node spatial and frequency resources where the DL TX power adjustment contained in the MAC CE applies.
-Desired DL TX Power Adjustment MAC CE is used by an IAB-node to indicate to its parent node recommendations for such a restriction.
-Time resources where these restrictions/recommendations apply are indicated via RRC.
+Desired DL TX Power Adjustment MAC CE is used by an IAB-node to indicate to its parent node requirements for the DL TX power adjustment.
+Time resources where these (required) DL TX power adjustment apply are indicated via RRC and MAC CE.

 Upon reception of a DL TX Power Adjustment MAC CE the IAB-node shall: